kichik/whypy3/_posts/2017-09-08-ordered-dicts.md

 from sys import getsizeof
 print(getsizeof(my_dict)) # 368

-# in python2 the ordered is not preserved and the memory footprint is greater
+# in python2 the order is not preserved and the memory footprint is greater
 # https://repl.it/KruM/0

 print(my_dict)